Use AI to draft a better email

 - Check facts, names, dates, attachments and links.

-- Make sure the tone matches the situation.
+- Make sure the tone matches the relationship and situation.

 - Remove anything that sounds too formal, vague or artificial.

-- Do not allow AI to invent promises, approvals, policies or decisions.
+- Do not let AI invent promises, approvals, policies or decisions.

 - Review the final email yourself before sending.